bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Child components also import own styles
 * Simplify Anchor for social media anchors
 * Listeners and Main components know to render themselves
+* Move Carousel to top level of Root

 # Ongoing Gatsby tasks
 * Dynamic routes for song indices